XuJP264/generator-atlas-ft/README.md

 <h1 align="center">GENERator: A Long-Context Generative Genomic Foundation Model</h1>

 ## ⚠️ Important Notice
-If you are using **GENERator** for sequence generation, please ensure that the length of each input sequence is a multiple of **6**.
+If you are using GENERator for **sequence generation**, please ensure that the length of each input sequence is a multiple of **6**.
 This can be achieved by either:
 1. Padding the sequence on the left with `'A'` (**left padding**);
 2. Truncating the sequence from the left (**left truncation**).